 Why do the LAC economies and, in particular, LAC firms tend to under-invest in R&D?
-Recent studies clearly rule out the argument that low R&D expenditures and limited participation of the productive sector in innovation activities are the consequence of low rates of return to these kinds of investments (Laderman and Moloney 2003, De Ferranti 2003, and Benavente et al. 2005).
-Lederman and Maloney (2003) find rates of return to R&D that are higher for developing countries - principally in LAC and Asia - than for advanced countries.
-They then observe that since these returns far exceed those of physical capital, LAC economies should be investing over twice what they presently do.
-Therefore, evidence suggests that the low private R&D investment in the LAC countries depends on other factors (Lederman and Maloney 2003 and De Ferranti 2004): (i) short planning horizons brought on by persistent macro volatility; (ii) financial constraints; (iii) weak intellectual property rights; (iv) low quality of research institutions; (v) failure to
+Recent studies clearly rule out the argument that low R&D expenditures and limited participation of the productive sector in innovation activities are the consequence of low rates of return to these kinds of investments (Lederman and Maloney 2003, De Ferranti 2003, and Benavente et al. 2005).
+Lederman and Maloney (2003) find rates of return to